cwilhit/idp-on-upbound/README.md

 ## Architecture

+> [!TIP]
+> For ease of navigability, this reference architecture is defined as a monorepo.
+You don't have to do it this way and have flexibility to define each part in its own repo if you wish.

 This platform defines a two-tier topology of control planes that work together to provide a unified experience for platform consumers:

 * **platform control planes:** There's only one platform control plane deployed in this reference architecture.
 You can find it's definition in the [platform](platform/) folder.
 All API requests made by consumers flows through this control plane to lower-level control planes.